 Because we embrace God's great grace, we have become debtors on a global scale.
 Let's follow Bresee's admonition.
 Let's "pay it forward" by doing whatever we can to see that everyone on earth clearly hears the Good News that God has come in Jesus Christ to reconcile the world to Himself. [ more on Phieas F. Bresee

 -- Howard Culbertson

-"If we believe what Bresee said is true, then every man is owed E-1 evangelism1." -- Thom Fish, pastor
+"If we believe what Bresee said is true, then every person is owed E-1 evangelism1." -- Thom Fish, pastor

-More 500-word mini-essays in the "Slogans that awakened the Church" series published in Engage magazine.
+More mini-essays in the "Slogans that awakened the Church" series published in Engage magazine.

 World missions history resources: Black Americans involvement in world missions World mission history crossword puzzle Historic world missions slogans Doing missions well: Missionary biographies Brief overview of world missions history Monastic missionary strategy Nazarene Missions International history PowerPoint: Epochs of world mission history World evangelism from 1600 to the present Missions history syllabus Year-by-year timeline of world missions It happened today in missions history Evangelization of the Vikings William Borden's story